gegana/mockapi/README.md

 With Mockapi, you can deploy it with your application as a stack, with specified routes.json file.
 And/or you can use the super friendly UI to manually add mock api endpoints.
 The UI comes with a console log stream, so that you can monitor incoming requests all in one place.

+Features:
+1. Create mocked API endpoints using Express JS pattern matching.
+2. Specify default response code to return.
+3. Specify default response body to return in json format.
+4. Include values from the url parameter or querystring in the response body using pattern replacement.
+Ex. { "Hello {id}" }.
+5. Simulate response delay.
+6. Run in stateless mode passing pre-defined mocked API endpoints for your automated tests.
+7. Run in stateful mode to manage mocked API endpoints via the web UI, and monitor traffic via a console stream embeded in the web UI.

 # How it works
 Built using express js, the mock api endpoints have 3 priority levels: